 3. Find Fun Activities at The Commons

 Even with a stroller, the kids are going to need a break.
 That’s when you head to the new Commons green space.
 You can pull out the picnic you packed and relax a bit.
 Minneapolis Parks & Rec took over management of the Commons in the spring of 2020.
 It will be fun to see what they bring to this space.
+For now it is a good green space to unpack a picnic and let the kids run.

 The Commons